MIPPL/nephele-org-website/public/content/contributing/style-guide/content-standardization/index.md

 ### Date Format {#date-format}

-When including dates in markdown content across Ethereum documentation, it is essential to maintain a consistent and clear presentation.
+When including dates in markdown content across Nephele documentation, it is essential to maintain a consistent and clear presentation.
 In order to achieve this, we recommend the following guidelines:

 **Format:**